Chikuhi Line

-The Chikuhi Line (筑肥線, Chikuhi-sen) is a railway line in Kyushu, Japan, connecting Meinohama Station in Fukuoka, Fukuoka (and via a subway through service, Fukuoka itself) to Karatsu Station in Karatsu, Saga, and from Yamamoto Station in Karatsu to Imari Station in Imari, Saga.
+The Chikuhi Line (筑肥線, Chikuhi-sen) is a railway line in Kyushu, Japan, connecting Meinohama Station in Fukuoka, Fukuoka (and via a subway through service, Fukuoka itself) to Karatsu Station in Karatsu, Saga (with most trains continuing to Nishi-Karatsu on the Karatsu Line), and from Yamamoto Station in Karatsu to Imari Station in Imari, Saga.
 Trains from Karatsu to Imari use the Karatsu Line to Yamamoto.